Bandeirainveste/bandeirainveste.github.io/index.md

-Before moving into blockchain research management, I worked on a clinical trial team in [Brad Manor's lab](https://www.marcusinstituteforaging.org/who-we-are/profiles/brad-manor-phd) at the Marcus Institute for Aging Research, using transcranial direct current stimulation (tDCS) in trials on aging and for the treatment of neurodegenerative disease.
+Before moving into blockchain research management, I worked on a clinical trial team in [Brad Manor's lab](https://www.marcusinstituteforaging.org/who-we-are/profiles/brad-manor-phd) at the Marcus Institute for Aging Research, using transcranial direct current stimulation (tDCS) in clinical research on aging and neurodegenerative disease.

 In addition to MEV, I get excited about metascience, open research, AI safety and